The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Abundances and scatter in the stellar halo

+In this Section we study the chemical properties of the stellar halo formed in a cosmological simulation of the formation of a Milky Way-mass galaxy.
+This simulation, referred to as the ME run, assumes multiple explosion times per SNII\footnote{We have also run an identical simulation assuming a single explosion time for SNII; differences between the predictions of these two simulations, as well as a comparison between the cosmological and the idealized simulations, are discussed in Appendix~\ref{app:cosmo}.}.

-For the simulations of this Section, we use the cosmological initial conditions of halo named Aq-C of the Aquarius Project \citep{Springel08}.
-These correspond to a halo that has, at $z=0$, a mass similar to the Milky Way ($1.6\times 10^{12}$ M$_\odot$), a virial radius of $170$ kpc and that is mildly isolated (no neighbour exceeding half its mass within a sphere of 2 Mpc radius).
-The simulations start at $z=127$ and run until the present time, i.e. $z=0$.
+The initial conditions used for our cosmological simulations correspond to halo named Aq-C of the Aquarius Project \citep{Springel08}.
+The simulated halo has, at $z=0$, a virial mass of $1.6\times 10^{12}$ M$_\odot$ (see Table~\ref{table:simulations}), a virial radius of $170$ kpc and is, by design, mildly isolated (no neighbour exceeding half its mass within a sphere of 2 Mpc radius).
+The simulations start at $z=127$ and run until $z=0$.